ADL-AICC/PENS/PENS_v2.0.0_Draft.md

 >to the staging location via FTP and retrieval via an HTTP equivalent or alias
 >to the same location.

-* Password: If required by the Client’s system, the notification may include a password needed to access the content package.
+* Password: If required by the Client's system, the notification may include a password needed to access the content package.

 ##### Responsibilities of recipient of notification (Target System):

-* The notification recipient (herein referred to as the “server”) shall be capable of supporting both HTTP and HTTPS protocols for the “pull” or “get” transfer of the content package from the URI provided by the Client.
+* The notification recipient (herein referred to as the "server") shall be capable of supporting both HTTP and HTTPS protocols for the "pull" or "get" transfer of the content package from the URI provided by the Client.
 The server may optionally support the retrieval of packages specified with FTP or FTPS protocols and appropriate access credentials.
 In such cases where the server